 The preparation of the research proposal including the development of the purpose and design of the proposed research problem or thesis is the focus.
 This course must be repeated until "satisfactory" grade is earned.
 Prerequisite: Completion of MSES 570 or current enrollment.
-(Offered fall, spring, and summer terms)

-MSES 577 Independent Study in Health or Physical Education (Semester hours arranged)
+PETE 577 Independent Study in Health or Physical Education (Semester hours arranged)

 Under the auspices of a qualified member of the faculty, the student pursues a pattern of readings, study, and research related to professional knowledge and understanding in health or physical education.
 Topics should be established prior to enrollment.
 Prerequisite: Permission of the faculty member and the department.
-(Offered fall, spring, and summer terms)